Economic depression: Occurrence

 Due to the lack of an agreed definition and the strong negative associations, the characterization of any period as a "depression" is contentious.
 The term was frequently used for regional crises from the early 19th century until the 1930s, and for the more widespread crises of the 1870s and 1930s, but economic crises since 1945 have generally been referred to as "recessions", with the 1970s global crisis referred to as "stagflation", but not a depression.
 The only two eras commonly referred to at the current time as "depressions" are the 1870s and 1930s.

 To some degree, this is simply a stylistic change, similar to the decline in the use of "panic" to refer to financial crises, but it does also reflect that the economic cycle – both in the United States and in most OECD countries – though not in all – has been more moderate since 1945.

 There have been many periods of prolonged economic underperformance in particular countries/regions since 1945, detailed below, but terming these as "depressions" is controversial.
 The 2008–2009 economic cycle, which has comprised the most significant global crisis since the Great Depression, has at times been termed a depression, but this terminology is not widely used, with the episode instead being referred to by other terms, such as the "Great Recession".

 Notable depressions

 The General Crisis of 1640

-The largest depression of all time occurred during the General Crisis.
-The Ming Empire of China went bankrupt and the Stuart Monarchy fought a civil war on three fronts in Ireland, Scotland, and England.
-Thomas Hobbes, an English philosopher, created the first recorded explanation of the need for a universal Social Contract in his 1651 book Leviathan based on the general misery within society during this period.
+Perhaps the largest depression of all time occurred during the General Crisis.
+The Ming Empire of China collapsed, revolutions and revolts were seen all across Europe and it's empires, and the Stuart Monarchy fought a civil war on three fronts in Ireland, Scotland, and England.
+Thomas Hobbes, an English philosopher, created what was at the time the most developed explanation of the need for a universal Social Contract in his 1651 book Leviathan based on the general misery within society during this period.

+Recent work by Geoffrey Parker suggests these simultaneous crises occurred due to a change in climate, possibly a reduction in solar energy reaching earth and thus lower crop yields.